nopnop2002/Raspberry-ili9340spi/README.md

 ILI9340 SPI TFT Library for Raspberry

-This program is example code for RaspberryPi.
+This is library for RaspberryPi.
-This program can show a chart to ILI9340 SPI TFT.
+This library can show a chart to ILI9340 SPI TFT.

 ----